EricssonResearch/iot-certificates/draft-raza-ace-cbor-iot-certificates.md

 * Signature
 The field corresponding to the signature done by by the CA private key.
 For the IoT-profile, this is restricted to ECDSA signatures.

-# Profile encoding and compression
+# CBOR Profile Encoding

-By combining the use of the CBOR encoding instead of ASN.1 and base64 encoding together with the knowledge of the IoT profile restrictions, the resulting IoT certificates size can be reduced with more than 50%.
+This section specifies a CBOR encoding and lossless compression of the X.509 certificate profile of the previous section.
+The encoding and compression has several components including: ASN.1 and base64 encoding is replaced with CBOR encoding, static fields are elided, and compression of elliptic curve points.
+Combining these different components reduces the certificate size significantly, see <table>.

 * Version number
-Assuming a fixed version 3 flag, the field is omitted in the encoding.
+Assuming a fixed version 3 flag, this field is omitted in the encoding.

 * Serial number
 With no known structure, the only savings come from cbor encoding.

 * Issuer
 With the restriction of only allowing common name, the common name can be omitted.
 The overhead goes from 13 bytes to one byte.

 * Validity
 The time is encoded as UnixTime.
 This reduces the size from 32 to 11 bytes for a 'not before'-'not after' validity pair.

 * Subject
 A subject identified by a EUI-64, based on a 48bit unique MAC id, can be encoded with only 7 bytes using CBOR.
 This is a reduction down from 36 bytes for a corresponding ASN.1 encoding.